ekirmayer/vagrant-up/readme.md

 You can always go to the vagrant website to get the full documentation @ https://www.vagrantup.com/intro/index.html

+Start by reading this page.
+Then, follow the steps (They are numbered for your convenience).
+The example folder contains additional scenarios to play arround with.

 ## What it is?
 Designed over ruby, vagrant is a tool for configuring and managing complete virtual environments.
 Whether it is a single machine or multi machine environemnt, it gives you the ability to create it detached from the vendor (provider) and your machine.